syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/pivot-chart.md

 **Collapse** - It is to drill up the corresponding series until the first level.
 **Exit** - It is to close the context menu.

-> The drill operation in accumulation charts can be performed only for row headers.
+N> The drill operation in accumulation charts can be performed only for row headers.

 {% if page.publishingplatform == "aspnet-core" %}